-Our own manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
-He is backed up by a superb team managed by Khanh and Phong with over 1000 production staff.
+Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington, who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
+He is backed up by Khanh and 700 production staff.

-YOUR MOJO PWR 2
+YOUR MOJO PWR